bahmutov/schema-shot/README.md

 # schema-shot

-> Framework-agnostic snapshot testing using &#39;schema by example&#39; for highly dynamic data
+> Framework-agnostic snapshot testing using "schema by example" for highly dynamic data

 [![NPM][npm-icon] ][npm-url]